 The inner part of the prostate (around the urethra) often keeps growing as men get older, which can lead to a common condition called benign prostatic hyperplasia (BPH).
-In BPH, the prostate tissue can press on the urethra, leading to problems passing urine.
+In BPH, the prostate tissue can press on the urethra, leading to problems urinating.

 BPH is not cancer and does not develop into cancer.
-But it can be a serious medical problem for some men.
-If it requires treatment, medicines can often be used to shrink the size of the prostate or to relax the muscles within it, which usually helps with urine flow.
-If medicines aren't helpful, some type of surgery, such as a transurethral resection of the prostate (TURP) may be needed.
+But it can be a serious problem for some men.
+If it requires treatment, drugs can often shrink the prostate or to relax the muscles within it, which usually helps with urine flow.
+If drugs aren’t helpful, some type of surgery, such as a transurethral resection of the prostate (TURP) may be needed.

-Several types of cells are found in the prostate, but almost all prostate cancers develop from the gland cells.
-Gland cells make the prostate fluid that is added to the semen.
+Several types of cells are found in the prostate, but almost all prostate cancers develop from the gland cells, which are the cells that make the prostate fluid that is added to the semen.
 The medical term for a cancer that starts in gland cells is adenocarcinoma.

 Other types of cancer can also start in the prostate gland, including sarcomas, small cell carcinomas, and transitional cell carcinomas.
 But these other types of prostate cancer are so rare that if you have prostate cancer it is almost certain to be an adenocarcinoma.

-Some prostate cancers can grow and spread quickly, but most of them grow slowly.
-In fact, autopsy studies show that many older men (and even some younger men) who died of other diseases also had prostate cancer that never affected them during their lives.
+Some prostate cancers can grow and spread quickly, but most grow slowly.
+In fact, autopsy studies show that many older men (and even some younger men) who died of other diseases also had prostate cancer that never affected them.
 In many cases neither they nor their doctors even knew they had it.

 Last Medical Review: 10/17/2014